Alfred Noyes: Sherwood

+Views on literature

+Noyes stated that Geoffrey Chaucer, William Shakespeare, John Milton, Samuel Johnson and Alfred, Lord Tennyson were the greatest writers in the English language.
+Noyes modelled his poetry after Tennyson's, and published a critical study of Tennyson in 1932.
+Noyes also admired the work of William Morris; his study of that writer was published in 1908.
+It was praised by Andrew Lang and later by C. S. Lewis.

+By contrast, Noyes disliked most works of literary modernism.
+Noyes disdained the poetry of T. S. Eliot, regarding it as abstruse and pretentious.
+Noyes expressed contempt for Arnold Bennett, H. L. Mencken and Marcel Proust in his book The Edge of the Abyss, describing their works as salacious, irreligious and harmful to society as a whole.
+Noyes also had a special hatred for the work of James Joyce, calling it "filth".
+Noyes decried Joyce's Ulysses, claiming that the novel was obscure and gratuitously vulgar.
+In a 1922 article for the Sunday Chronicle, Noyes called Ulysses "Literary Bolshevism" and "the foulest book that has ever found its way into print."
+When Lord Birkenhead died in 1930, Noyes, in collaboration with Lord Darling, obtained the withdrawal of a copy of Ulysses (at that time, banned in the UK) from the auction sale of Birkenhead's effects.

 First marriage and America

 In 1907, Noyes married Garnett Daniels, youngest daughter of US Army Colonel Byron G. Daniels, a Civil War veteran who was for some years U.S. Consul at Hull.
 Noyes first visited America in February 1913, partly to lecture on world peace and disarmament and partly to satisfy his wife's desire that he should gather fresh experiences in her homeland.
 His first lecture tour lasted six weeks, extending as far west as Chicago.
 It proved so successful that he decided to make a second trip to the US in October and to stay six months.
 In this trip, he visited the principal American universities, including Princeton, where the impression he made on the faculty and undergraduates was so favourable that in February 1914 he was asked to join the staff as a visiting professor, lecturing on modern English literature from February to June.
 He accepted, and for the next nine years he and his wife divided their year between England and the US.
 At Princeton, Noyes' students included F. Scott Fitzgerald, Edmund Wilson and John Peale Bishop.
 He resigned his professorship in 1923, but continued to travel and lecture throughout the United States for the rest of his life.
+Noyes' work proved to be popular in the United States.
+His writings were praised by the American reviewers Thomas Bailey Aldrich and William Lyon Phelps, and his poems were reprinted in numerous US newspapers and magazines.
 His wife died in 1926 at Saint-Jean-de-Luz, France, where she and Noyes were staying with friends.